-Yes, there are some restaurants that are certainly suited to move to a four-day week.
+Yes, there are some restaurants that are certainly suited to move to a 4-day Week.
 In my opinion, notably the top-end and Michelin-Starred ‘’destination-dining’’ restaurants are.
 There have been many examples of such restaurants doing that successfully here in the UK and even overseas.

 In those cases, yes, it can be good for staff welfare, staff morale and thereby also staff retention.